actifsource/ch.actifsource.example.importwizard/README.md

 # Generic Import Wizard
-In this project we will show how to import a simple xml into the model.
+In this project we will show how to import a simple xml or csv into the model.
+Show in the actifsource user manual [Generic Import Wizard](https://www.actifsource.com/_downloads/ActifsourceManual_ActifsourceUserManual.pdf).

 ![Import model](images/importmodel.png)